Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 subacute sclerosing panencephalitis

-This article aims to be a collection of articles that represent the central nervous system infectious diseases.
-There will be some overlap between articles as they are listed and discussed in a mixture of anatomical and aetiological classification.
+This article aims to be a collection of articles that represent central nervous system infectious (CNS) diseases.

 CNS lymphoma refers to the involvement of the central nervous system with lymphoma.
 It can be broadly divided into primary and secondary, with a number of special types of also recognised.